 by Lindsay Valdez

 When it comes to SEO (Search Engine Optimization) for new and existing websites, content creators are often left scratching their heads, attempting to sift through the huge piles of digital information and guides — an intimidating feat.
-Without the help of an experienced SEO guru, creators oftentimes abandon their efforts and the site is left with quality content, but low traffic from search results.
+Without the help of an experienced SEO, creators often times abandon their efforts and the site is left with quality content, but low traffic from search results.
+At BlogHer18 Creator’s Summit, I gave a presentation called “Winning in the Search Results”, where I talked about not only how to get your content to rank, but also how to make them shine in the search results!
+Keep reading for those same tips below.

 The History of SEO